Become a University of Alabama Police Officer

 - Successful completion of the recruit orientation training

-- Click the link to view new BAT (Basic Abilities Test) educational requirements that must be met prior to being enrolled at the APOSTC Law Enforcement Academy. https://www.apostc.alabama.gov
+- Visit apostc.alabama.gov to view the new BAT (Basic Abilities Test) educational requirements that must be met prior to being enrolled at the APOSTC Law Enforcement Academy

-- After completion of these phases, the position has a 1040-hour probationary period of solo field assignment duty
+- Successful completion a 1040-hour probationary period of solo field assignment duty

 Current Job Openings

-Results: Applicants will be notified of their test scores via email within one week of the test date.
+- Results: Applicants will be notified of the their test results within one business day post exam via email.